 Briefly tell us about your organization.
 Tell us about the training proposal.
 What critical elements does it cover?
 How is your organization uniquely qualified to train TriMet employees and contracted security on the training category and area of focus you selected?
+(10 points possible) What experience do you have in training on this topic?
 (10 points possible)

-What experience do you have in training on this topic?
-(10 points possible)

 Give us background about the training.
 Has it been given prior to this proposal?
+If yes, what were the results?
+(10 points possible) Give us background about the training.
+Has it been given prior to this proposal?
 Yes No If yes, what were the results?
-(10 points possible)

-How did you measure its success?
+(10 points possible) How did you measure its success?
 If the proposed training is new, how do you plan to measure the success of the training?
-(10 points possible)

-What is the total length of your proposed training?
+(10 points possible) What is the total length of your proposed training?
 (15, 30, 45, 60 minutes - or other)?
 (Not scored)